 St Patrick's Cathedral

 St Patrick's Cathedral is a magnificent example of the geometric style of Gothic architecture that was popular in Europe in the 13th century.
 It is the seat of the Roman Catholic archbishop of New York and the largest Catholic cathedral in the United States.
 With its spires soaring 330 feet (100m) into the air, and the ornately detailed entrance, this is undoubtedly one of the city's most spectacular buildings.
 St Patrick's was built between 1850 and 1878; its giant organ has over 7,300 pipes.
-To most New Yorkers and harried tourists, St Patrick's is most valued for its peace and tranquility - rare qualities indeed in this most frenetic of cities.
+To most New Yorkers and harried tourists, St Patrick's is most valued for its peace and tranquillity - rare qualities indeed in this most frenetic of cities.
+The cathedral is very much an active place of worship and although tourists are welcome they should show respect, especially during church services.
+For a list of service times consult the official website listed below.
+Guided tours are available.

 Address: Fifth Avenue, between 50th and 51st Streets